Tunko, Bulacan

-Earlier on in prayer I asked the Lord if it would not be too much to ask if he would send just one person to encourage us tonight.
-Although he wasn't really obliged to as I wouldn't measure this night to whatever it yields, I simply asked - and the Lord really never lets down :)
+Now, mark the tenderness of the Almighty!
+Earlier in our private time of fervent prayer, I asked the Lord if it would not be too much presumption to ask Him to send just one soul to encourage our weary spirits this night.
+Although I knew well that He was not truly obliged to grant such a comfort, for I would never measure the worth of this night by whatever earthly yield it produced, I simply asked—and the Lord truly never lets down.

 May the Lamb that was slain receive the reward for his suffering.